The Court of Appeal in Turnbull QB 224

 An accused’s failure to testify must not be viewed as capable of supporting the evidence against him.
 The failure of the accused:

-may each, in appropriate cases, entitle the court or jury to ‘draw such inferences as appear proper.’
-They do not, in themselves, constitute evidence of guilt and should not be seen as a substitute for satisfactory identification evidence, but the absence of testimony or explanation from the accused may legitimately enable a court or jury to infer, in appropriate cases, that the prosecution evidence is correct and that the accused has no answer to it.
+may each entitle the court or jury to ‘draw such inferences as appear proper’.
+They do not, in themselves, constitute evidence of guilt and should not be seen as a substitute for satisfactory identification evidence.
+However, the absence of testimony or explanation from the accused may legitimately enable a court or jury to infer that the prosecution evidence is correct and that the accused has no answer to it.